maliouache/KARSTGEN/README.md

 Aliouache M., Jourde H. and Wang X. (2023) KARSTGEN : Incipient karst genesis in fractured carbonate rocks, Github: https://www.github.com/maliouache/KARSTGEN

 ## Description:
 This code simulate incipient karst genesis in fractured carbonate rocks for 2D discrete fracture networks.
-It couples fluid flow and reactive solute transport in fractures using a two parrallel plates model (Aliouache et al., 2019).
+It couples fluid flow and reactive solute transport in fractures, after discretizing (segments)  the DFN for flow and transport simulation, using a two parrallel plates model (Aliouache et al., 2019), according to the following workflow :

-1. One dimensional discretization (segments) for flow and transport models
-2. Mass conservation at intersections
-3. Model only advective flux in network; complete mixing of solute at nodes
-4. It considers laminar flow (Simulations stop automatically when the Reynolds number exceeds 2100 in one fracture segment) The code will automatically extract the backbone of the discrete fracture network, thus, please make sure to have a well connected DFN.
+Simulations stop automatically when Reynolds number exceeds 2100 in one fracture segment (the code is designed for laminar flow, only)
+The code will automatically extract the backbone of the discrete fracture network, thus, please make sure to have a well connected DFN.

 ## Assumptions: